macaroonforu/Interactive-Library/README.md

 # Interactive-Library-
 You can add a book.

 If you hit the check, book is marked as read.

 Hit the read button to change its status.

 Can remove books as well.

-See this link:
+CLICK THIS LINK TO TRY IT OUT: https://macaroonforu.github.io/Interactive-Library-/